A directory contains the users of your company and their contact data. Some of the characteristics of a directory are:

-When you have selected a logo it will appear on your screen and the "update logo" button lights up.
+When you have selected a logo it will appear on your screen and the SAVE LOGO button will lights up.

-Press the update logo button and your new directory logo will be uploaded to our servers.
+As soon as you press it your directory logo will be uploaded to our servers.

 The best way to integrate another system with one directory, is to use a directory key.
 A directory key only has administrator privileges inside the directory it is created.
 With a directory key, the other system can create, read, update and delete the users inside that directory only.

-All automatic user management solutions mentioned above require a directory key for their integration with Federated Directory.
+All user management introductions mentioned above require a directory key for their integration with Federated Directory.

-Select tab "keys" to manage the directory keys inside a directory.
-Select the orange '+' plus button at the bottom right to create a new key.
+Select tab KEYS to manage the directory keys.
+Click CREATE KEY button to create a new key.